atharva20038/aimusicexamples.github.io/README.md

 </div>

 <h4>Indian Classical</h4>
-<p><strong>Generate an Indian classical music piece with a joyful and uplifting tone.
+<p><strong>Prompt:</strong> Generate an Indian classical music piece with a joyful and uplifting tone.
 Include a soothing sitar melody in the background, creating a harmonious and positive atmosphere throughout the composition.</p>

 <div>
   <table>